Insurance Premiums Frequently Asked Questions

 What are the main factors affecting life insurance premiums?
 Read on to find out

-Though purchasing a policy to cover the mortgage balance in event of death is a good idea, the mortgage lender may not provide the most comprehensive or least expensive policy.
-Some people do not realize this and end up paying more than they should because they did not compare quotes before buying coverage.
+Though purchasing a policy to cover the mortgage balance in the event of death is a good idea, the mortgage lender may not provide the most comprehensive or least expensive policy.
+Some people do not realise this and end up paying more than they should because they did not compare quotes before buying coverage.

 How does my age affect my life insurance premiums?